lixing-w/LGAD_analysis/README.md

         - suppressed numpy invalid value and division by zero err when taking log of leakage current; we removed NaNs and Infs afterwards
         - reformatted README

+    Jul 29 (Lixing)
+        - improved model architecture and loss fxn after many experiment;
+          tweaked CNN layers' channel numbers and selectively added LayerNorm;
+          added L1 loss component;
+          achiving reconstruction results with RMSE of 0.117 on training data after 100 epochs; much faster convergence and higher accuracy
+        - added an MLP which predicts environmental vars based on latent, in the AE; semi-supervised learning to nudge more interpreble latent space
+        - added spearman correlation and SHAP analysis to correlate environmental variables with latent dimensions
+        - added an MLP which predicts latent based on environmental vars, used for SHAP analysis
+        - bug fixes for running code on windows